-This urban fantasy is a paperback edition was published by Harlequin Teen on October 26, 2011 and has 400 pages.
+urban fantasy that was published by Harlequin Teen on October 26, 2011 and has 400 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Immortal Rules
+Other books by this author which I have reviewed include The Immortal Rules

 Fourth in the Iron Fey urban fantasy series for young adults revolving around a young human who’s become the Fae Queen and a Fae prince, desperate to be human.